joeytwiddle/sexy_scroller.vim/README.md

 - Our ability to scroll smoothly is limited by the presence of long wrapped lines at the top of the window.
 (For example if line 340 is long, wrapping to 6 screen lines, then since we cannot set 'topline' to "partway through line 340", the displayed text is forced to jump 6 lines when we set 'topline' to 341.)

 - Folded lines affect the effort/time-taken calculations.
-So it takes MaxTime to scroll 1000 lines out of view, even if those 1000 lines have been folded down and appear visually as one line!
+So it takes MaxTime to scroll 1000 lines out of view, or move the cursor over them, even if those 1000 lines have been folded down and appear visually as one line!
+TODO: To fix this we could check winline() throughout instead of winrestview()["lnum"].
+NO that is a very poor check, because it is possible to jump 100 non-folded lines without the winline() changing.
+Any suggestions how to fix this are welcome!

   TODO: This is quite ugly, so let's fix it.
 We can use `foldclosed()` and `foldclosedend()` to quickly jump over folded lines (during motion and when calculating the motion), but how can we efficiently jump over unfolded blocks?

   Alternatively, we could unset `foldenable` so that the travel happens without folds, and then restore it to its previous state.
 I wonder if this might create abnormal behaviour if the motion to within a fold would have caused it to open.

-CONSIDER TODO: Make a list of exclude keys, and map them so that they set `w:SexyScroller_Ignore_Next_Movement`.
+CONSIDER TODO: Make a list of exclude keys, and map them so that they set w:SexyScroller_Ignore_Next_Movement.
 For example this could apply to `/` and `?` with 'hlsearch' enabled, and maybe also to `d`.

-CONSIDER TODO: We could optionally enable `cursorline` whilst scrolling.
-(Reproducing the functionality of `highlight_line_after_jump.vim`)
+CONSIDER TODO: We could optionally enable cursorline whilst scrolling.
+(Reproducing the functionality of highlight_line_after_jump.vim)

-TODO: We should politely store and restore `lazyredraw` if we are going to continue to clobber it.
+TODO: We should politely store and restore lazyredraw if we are going to continue to clobber it.